Skip to Content

 Oysters and champagne are a market delicacy

-Oysters – One may not think of a Christmas market or a street food stand as the place to go for oysters, but you’d be missing out.
-Throughout the old town, there are a handful of stands selling oysters and other seafood along with great white wines and champagne.
+Oysters – One may not think of a food stand as the place to go for oysters, but you’d be missing out.
+Throughout the old town, there are a handful of stands selling oysters and other seafood along with great white wines and Champagne.
 It’s the perfect treat to accompany the light show at Place Sainte-Catherine.

 Genever – We first came to love genever, a popular clear spirit, when we visited Amsterdam.
-It’s been around for 500 years, and, back then, the Netherlands and Belgium were part of the same kingdom, so the stuff we loved in the Netherlands is the same in Belgium.
+When it was first made 500 years ago, the Netherlands and Belgium were part of the same kingdom, so the stuff we loved in the Netherlands is the same in Belgium.

 People shopping at highly-decorated market stall.